angela1C/Programming-and-Scripting-Project/README.md

 ### This is the print output of the above code:
 ```
-TThe iris dataframe has 2 dimensions.
+TThe iris DataFrame has 2 dimensions.

-The Iris data set consists of 150 rows and 5 columns corresponding to the rows and columns of the csv file.
+The Iris DataFrame set consists of 150 rows and 5 columns corresponding to the rows and columns of the csv file.

 There are 750  elements in total.